LatticeQCD/AnalysisToolbox/README.md

 We advertise briefly here some features of the AnalysisToolbox:
+- **General mathematics:** Numerical differentiation, convenience wrappers for SciPy numerical integration and solving IVPs.
 - **General statistics:** Jackknife, bootstrap, Gaussian bootstrap, error propagation, estimate integrated autocorrelation time, and curve fitting with and without Bayesian priors.
-We stress that these methods are useful generally, independent of physics contexts.
+We stress that our math and statistics methods are generally useful, independent of physics contexts.
-- **QCD physics:** Hadron resonance gas model, HotQCD equation of state, QCD beta function, physical constants, and critical exponents for various univesality classes.
+- **QCD physics:** Hadron resonance gas model, HotQCD equation of state, QCD beta function, physical constants, unit conversions, and critical exponents for various univesality classes.
 These methods are useful for QCD phenomenology, independent of lattice contexts.
 - **Lattice QCD:** Continuum-limit extrapolation, Polyakov loop observables, SU(3) gauge fields, reading in gauge fields, and the static quark-antiquark potential.
 These methods